 Volunteering is a great way to give back to your local community as well as getting out and meeting new people.
-The government have a website which lists volunteering opportunities local to you – volunteering can also give you a real sense of pride which can help improve mental health.
+The government have a website which lists volunteering opportunities local to you.
+Volunteering can also give you a real sense of pride which can help improve mental health.
 It can give you a sense of purpose, which can increase confidence, self-esteem, and help you engage with other people.

 Adopting a pet is a great way to find companionship.
 It can also be a great way to ensure you are exercising and getting out and about.
 We all know the positive impact that fresh air and exercise can have on our mental health.
 With a dog, for example, you will always have a reason to leave the house and get some fresh air.
 You should consider what kind of pet would be the most appropriate for your needs and mobility.